*** O'ZBEK TILI * UZBEK LANGUAGE ***

 Ular hàli shahardan qaytmadilar. – They have not yet returned from the city. qayt+ma+di+lar

-bo’lmoq – to be; to take place, happen; to be finished; to be suitable; to exist, be present; to be found; to become
+bo’lmoq – to be; to take place, happen; to be finished; to be suitable; to exist, be present; to be found; to become; to divide

 Bugun yigirma daraja sovuq bo'ladi. – It will be twenty degrees cold today.